Lagunitas Brewing Company: History

+Also in 2012, Lagunitas began construction of a satellite brewery in the North Lawndale neighborhood of Chicago.
+The brewery was in a "space owned by film studio Cinespace "for at least 20 years."
+The Chicago brewery started producing beer on April 18, 2014, and opened an on-premises taproom a few months later.
+The Chicago brewery closed in 2024.

-In December 2014 Lagunitas filed a lawsuit against Sierra Nevada Brewing Company over the use and style of the letters IPA on their label.
+Lagunitas planned to build a third brewery in Azusa, California.
+However, it has not opened due to a slowdown in growth.
+In December 2014, Lagunitas sued Sierra Nevada Brewing Company over the use and style of the letters "IPA" on Sierra Nevada's label.
 The lawsuit was dropped a month later after public outcry.

-On September 8, 2015, Heineken International acquired a 50% stake in the company to help it expand its operations globally.
-As a result of the deal, Lagunitas was no longer considered a craft brewery under the Brewers Association definition of "craft", since Heineken's stake was greater than 25%.
-Less than two years later, on May 4, 2017, Heineken purchased the remaining portion of Lagunitas, making it the sole owner of the brewery.
+In 2015, Heineken International acquired a 50% stake in Lagunitas enabling Lagunitas to expand its operations globally.
+However, since Heineken's stake was greater than 25%, Lagunitas no longer met the Brewers Association definition of "craft brewery".
+In 2017, Heineken purchased the rest of Lagunitas, becoming sole owner.
 Founder Tony Magee continued as CEO of Lagunitas, with the intention of expanding production and distribution of Lagunitas beers worldwide.

 Cannabis associations

 The brewery has long-standing associations with cannabis, which have at times caused legal problems.
 Some beers have had names associated with the plant, in one case resulting in a name being banned, and using the number 420 in internal materials and external advertising.

 On Saint Patrick's Day in 2005, the California Department of Alcoholic Beverage Control raided a weekly tasting party at the brewery to investigate alleged cannabis dealing by employees.
 Officers had staked out the brewery for two months to observe people consuming cannabis on the premises.
 No charges were filed.
 Magee admits "no one was willing to sell it to them, but everyone was willing to give it to them for free."
 Lagunitas was found in violation of Section 24200 of California's Business and Professions Code, better known as its "disorderly house" law.
 Lagunitas was eventually served a twenty-day suspension of operations and the ordeal was commemorated with a beer named Undercover Investigation Shut-down Ale.

 Lagunitas dropped '420' from its labels in 2013 after a trademark claim by Sweetwater Brewing Company.
 In 2018, Lagunitas released a IPA-inspired sparkling water infused with THC and CBD.
 The beverage is called "Hi-Fi Hops" and is a collaboration with AbsoluteXtracts, a cannabis grower.
 It is currently only available in California.